Dr. Simon John

 Other mouse models have generated some surprising suggestions for preventing glaucoma.
 Dr. John studied a mouse with defects in a gene called Cyp1b1, which human geneticists had associated with a devastating glaucoma of infants and toddlers.
 By crossing those mice and strains with other genetic constitutions, Dr. John discovered a gene that modulates the effects of Cyp1b1 defects on the eye.
 That gene codes for an enzyme that makes L-DOPA, a naturally occurring amino acid used to treat Parkinson’s disease.
 When his group spiked the drinking water of female mice with L-DOPA before and during pregnancy, the effects of the Cyp1b1 defects were largely prevented.
 “That’s very exciting, because there are many ways to adjust L-DOPA levels,” he says.
 If L-DOPA has the same effect in humans and passes the appropriate safety trials, it could be given to pregnant women who have a defective Cyp1b1 gene and whose children are at risk for glaucoma.
 Or such women might get enough L-DOPA simply by eating beans.

 Another insight into glaucoma prevention was totally unexpected.
 Dr. John was studying mice that are prone to a type of glaucoma in which the iris falls apart and the eye’s drainage channels become damaged by pigment and debris.
-By the time the animals are middle aged, their optic nerve is usually ruined because of the high pressure inside the eye.
+By the time the animals are middle-aged, their optic nerve is usually ruined because of the high pressure inside the eye.

 To explore mechanisms contributing to this condition, Dr. John’s group gave the mice one high dose of radiation before transplanting them with bone marrow.
 As the animals aged, most of them had healthy optic nerves, even though they still had iris disease and high intraocular pressure.
 “We could hardly believe it.
 That was the biggest surprise of my career,” says Dr. John, who then contacted scientists who are following the lives of more than 10,000 survivors of the Hiroshima and Nagasaki atomic bombs.
 It turned out that the survivors who received the highest dose of radiation from the atomic bombs were the least likely to have glaucoma.

-Dr. John has served on various advisory panels to the National institutes of Health and other agencies.
+Dr. John has served on various advisory panels to the National Institute of Health and other agencies.
 He is a member of various professional organizations including the American Association for the Advancement of Science and the Society for Neuroscience.
 He has received various awards for his research.
 Dr. John was honored in both 1997 and 1998 with the Ruth Salta Junior Investigator Achievement Award from the National Glaucoma Research Program of the American Health Assistance Foundation.
 He received the Cogan Award in 2004 from the Association for Research in Vision and Ophthalmology to recognize his important contributions to ophthalmology and visual science.
-He also received the Lewis Rudin Glaucoma Prize from the New York Academy of Medicine for outstanding work in glaucoma in 2004, 2013, and 2015.
+His work also received the Lewis Rudin Glaucoma Prize from the New York Academy of Medicine for outstanding work in glaucoma in 2004, 2013, and 2015.
 In 2006, he received the Global Glaucoma Award from the Association of International Glaucoma Societies for daring, breakthrough, creative, original body of work and for most important glaucoma paper in 2005.
-Most recently, he was honored with the Sanford and Susan Greenberg Visionary Prize to End Blindness by 20/20, an award which honored members in the medical and scientific communities who have led exemplary and undeniable advances in the fight to end blindness.
+Most recently, he was honored with the Sanford and Susan Greenberg Visionary Prize to End Blindness by 20/20, an award that honored members in the medical and scientific communities who have led exemplary and undeniable advances in the fight to end blindness.